Tulsa Sleep Apnea

 - Daytime tiredness with a full night’s sleep

 - Lack of concentration

 - Dry mouth

 - Teeth Grinding

 Treatment of Sleep Apnea

-If you suspect you’re suffering from sleep apnea, you may call our office (918-286-7776) to schedule an appointment with Dr. Cha, or you may click here to request an appointment online.
+If you suspect you’re suffering from sleep apnea, you may call our office to schedule an appointment, or you may click here to request an appointment with our online form.

 Related Snoring & Sleep Apnea Articles

 If my partner snores loudly, should I be concerned and what can be done to alleviate the problem?
 Why does my sleeping partner have lapses in breathing while sleeping and is it dangerous?
 Why do I wake up exhausted even though I get up to 10 hours sleep at night?
 The answers to these and more questions and how dentistry can help all revealed within… Read Article